coelcreates/coelcreates/README.md

 ### Hi there 👋

-**I'm CoCo**, a full-stack self-taught developer from New York specializing in Javascript applications.
+**I'm CoCoe**, a full-stack self-taught developer from New York specializing in Javascript applications.

 🖥️ My stack is... <br>